Coulomb scattering in the massless Nelson model II. Regularity of ground states: Proof of Theorem

-\end{thm} \proof The claims in i), ii), and iii) are by definition at the $n+1-$th step and they will be denoted as c-i), c-ii), and c-iii), respectively.
-At the $n-$th step they will be denoted as assumptions a-i), a-ii), and a-iii), respectively.
+Now we proceed to the inductive argument.} The claims in i), ii), and iii) are at the $n+1-$th step by definition, and they will be denoted as c-i), c-ii), and c-iii), respectively.
+At the $n-$th step they will be denoted as assumptions a-i), a-ii), and a-iii), respectively. {\bcc All operator norms in the proof are meant on {$B(\mcF_n)$ (the bounded operators on $\mcF_n$)} unless stated otherwise}.\\

 \noun{Claim-i)} \emph{(Here we show the implication: a-i), a-ii), a-iii) $\rightarrow$} \emph{c-i)})\\ We use the unitary operator $\widetilde{W}_{P,n}W_{P,n}^{*}$ to switch from the given expression to the expression with `hats'